hhkaos/awesome-arcgis/arcgis/integrations/README.md

 ### Automation Tools

-Connect technologies and automate repetitive tasks and connect to thousands technologies using the out of the box 'integrations' provided by these tools.
+Connect to thousands technologies and automate repetitive tasks using the out of the box 'integrations' provided by these tools.

-**Important:** The list of connectors provided by these products is huge and constantly updated, so please check on their site directly.
+**Important:** The list of connectors provided by these products is huge and constantly updated, so please check on their site directly to know if there is an integration with the product you are looking for.

 |Product|Summary|
 |---|---|